B0ney/mmp-remap/README.md

     - Vestige

 # How to Use
-Fist list out the resources:
+First list out the resources:

 ```shell
 python mmpa.py ./project.mmpz list